 As the leader in China sportswear market, Nike also has a very good brand name in Chinese.
 Its literal translation is “endurance conquer” which exactly shows the culture of the brand and sends a positive message to the customers.

-Besides, its Chinese name sounds similar to the English one and this helps a lot for the brand recognition.
+Besides, its Chinese name sounds similar to the English one and this helps a lot with the brand recognition.

 7. 家乐福 （Jia Le Fu）Carrefour

-As a brand targeting on middle class market, “Avon” picks an elegant Chinese which is also easy to remember “雅芳”.
-It’s translated as “elegant fragrant” which is what Chinese cosmetics users looking for.
+As a brand targeting on the middle-class market, “Avon” picks an elegant Chinese which is also easy to remember “雅芳”.
+It’s translated as “elegant fragrant” which is what Chinese cosmetics users are looking for.

 9. 奔腾（Ben Teng）Pentium